-Table 35 depicts the final busbar mapping criteria alignment for resources in 2035 mapped to the Greater LA area, following post-ruling mapping adjustments.
-Details on the remaining noncompliance flags are in the 2035 Dashboard and details on the resources mapped in 2033 are in the 2033 Dashboard.
-Post-PD mapping adjustments summarized in Section 6.3, slightly reduced (53 MW) the amount of storage mapped to Moorpark substation causing level-2 non-compliance flags in commercial interest and alignment with previous base case mapping.
-This decrease, however, was deemed necessary to enable battery mapping alignment with additional in-development resources at Lightipe substation.
+Table 28 depicts the final busbar mapping criteria alignment for resources in 2035 mapped to the Greater LA area, following post-ruling mapping adjustments.
+Details on the remaining non-compliance flags are in the 2035 Dashboard and details on the resources mapped in 2033 are in the 2033 Dashboard.